xecuterisaquant/ofi-marketmaking-strat/docs/ARCHITECTURE.md

 Where:
 - $\lambda_0$ = Base fill intensity (1.0)
 - $\alpha$ = Price sensitivity (100.0)
-- Numerator = How much worse our quote is than market
+- Numerator = How much worse our quote is than the market

 **Interpretation**:
 - Better quote (closer to mid) → Higher intensity → More fills